rejetto/hfs/dev-plugins.md

 - `log(...args)` print log in a standard form for plugins.

-- `const: object` all constants of the `const.ts` file are exposed here.
+- `Const: object` all constants of the `const.ts` file are exposed here.
 E.g. BUILD_TIMESTAMP, API_VERSION, etc.

 - `getConnections: Connections[]` retrieve current list of active connections.